Tinfoil Hat Theory: What Are They Really Planning?

 Prior to the 2018 MLB draft, there were plenty of reports that several MLB organisations were thinking about signing Luke Heimlich, but backed out due to the tremendous amount of public backlash.

-Potential Payout: Sell Contract to MLB
+Potential Payout: Selling the Contract to MLB

-Other Potential Outcome: Heimlich Stays in Taiwan
+Another Potential Outcome: Heimlich Stays in Taiwan

 What About the League?

-Real Truth, We Will Never Know
+The Real Truth: We Will Never Know